Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 • Partners:

-• Instituto Pedro Nunes: Use Case leader, Developer and Integrator
+• Instituto Pedro Nunes: Use Case leader, Developer and Integrator;

-• Altice Labs SA: Telecom operator
+• Altice Labs SA: Testbed providers, Telecom operator;

 • Administração do Porto de Aveiro, S.A: End user